Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Simulation Studies

 Setting~B introduces greater heterogeneity across sites by allowing varying functional forms for the CATE, in contrast to the consistent functional forms in Setting~A. This increased heterogeneity amplifies the difficulty of learning a generalizable CATE model across diverse target distributions, resulting in higher worst-case regret for all methods.
 While the relative performance ranking remains the same as before, the pooled and relative-risk estimators show greater vulnerability to this functional heterogeneity.
 The performance of the pooled estimator, in particular, becomes worse as the single pooled model struggles to perform well when functional forms differ significantly across sites.

 In comparison, the minimax regret approach maintains robust performance, with smaller variation and better error control across sites than the other methods.
 These findings emphasize the adaptability of the proposed estimator to complex cross-site heterogeneity while providing strong worst-case guarantees.
 As a result, the minimax regret approach offers a consistent advantage in addressing the challenges posed by heterogeneous settings.
+We also consider a covariate-shift variant of this first simulation setup, in which the target covariate distribution is shifted relative to the source sites.
+The corresponding results are reported in Appendix~\ref{appendix:sim:covshift}.

 We also evaluate the impact of imbalanced sample sizes of source sites on the performance of each method.
 We simulate three scenarios with a total sample size of \( n_{\operatorname{total}} = 5000 \): (1) ``Balanced'': all sites have an equal sample size, (2) ``Half-and-half'': half of the sites have three times the sample size of the others, with larger samples either in the first or the second half, and (3) ``One Large'': one site has a sample size 10 times larger than the others, with the largest site being either the 1st or the 5th site.